wdebeaum/web-audio-tree/README.md

 Note that while you can make cycles in the graph using references, the Web Audio API specification says that you must insert a non-zero `DelayNode` in any such cycle.
 Web Audio Tree does not check for this, but if you break this rule, you might break the program.

 You can save the whole tree to a JSON file by clicking the "Save" button next to the root `AudioDestinationNode`.
 You can later load the tree again by clicking the file input button next to it labeled "Load".
-When you load a tree from a file, it will replace the currently displayed tree. <span class="TODO">Currently, `PeriodicWave` and `AudioBuffer` fields are not saved.</span>
+When you load a tree from a file, it will replace the currently displayed tree. <span class="TODO">Currently, `AudioBuffer` fields are not saved.</span>

 ### Examples ###